 The effective theory for the fluctuations is obtained by expanding $P(X)$ around the classical background $\langle X\rangle$. $P(X)$ is identified as the thermodynamic pressure at the chemical potential $\langle X\rangle$.
 The particle number and current are given by $\rho=P'(X)$ and $\vec{J}=-P'(X)(\vec\nabla \phi)/m$.

-In general, the functional $P(X)$ does not have to be analytic.
-The form of $P(X)$ depends on the UV details of the superfluid and it could be complicated even for weakly coupled microscopic models~\cite{Nicolis:2023pye}.
-One well-studied UV completion is the $3+1$ dimensional Gross-Pitaevskii (GP) model confined in a region of height $h$,
+In general, the form of $P(X)$ depends on the UV details of the superfluid, and it could be complicated even for weakly coupled microscopic models~\cite{Nicolis:2023pye}.
+One well-studied UV completion is the Gross-Pitaevskii (GP) model in three-dimensional space, confined in a flat region of height $h$,

-The model~\eqref{GP_action} describes bosons with short-range repulsion in the s-wave ($\bar{g}=8\pi \ell_\text{s}/m>0$ where $\ell_\text{s}$ is the s-wave scattering length).
-The action~\eqref{Eofstate} is derived from~\eqref{GP_action} setting $\Psi=e^{-i\phi}\sqrt{\rho/h}$, ignoring fluctuations in the $z$ direction, and integrating out $\rho$ in the Thomas-Fermi approximation $|\nabla^2 \rho|\ll m \Bar{g} \rho^2/h \,$.
-To leading order, this leads to the equation of state:\footnote{The equation of state $P(X)\propto X^{1+d/2}$ in $d$ spatial dimensions describes a system invariant under the non-relativistic conformal group \cite{Nishida:2007pj}; for $d=3$, this setup describes the finite density (zero temperature) phase of fermions at unitarity~\cite{2006PhRvA..74e3604W, Nishida:2010tm}.
-Conformal superfluids recently received much attention in the context of the large charge expansion, both in the relativistic~\cite{Hellerman:2015nra, Monin:2016jmo, Cuomo:2022kio} and in the nonrelativistic~\cite{Kravec:2018qnu, Kravec:2019djc, Hellerman:2021qzz} contexts.
-For a general weakly-coupled non-relativistic field theory, $P(X)$ is the Legendre transform of the field potential $W(\rho)$.}
+The model~\eqref{GP_action} describes bosons with short-range repulsion in the s-wave.
+The field $\Psi$ marks the condensate wave function in the Hartree-Fock approximation, and the coupling is given by $\bar{g}=8\pi \ell_\text{s}/m>0$, where $\ell_\text{s}$ is the s-wave scattering length.
+The action~\eqref{Eofstate} is derived from~\eqref{GP_action} by setting $\Psi=e^{-i\phi}\sqrt{\rho/h}$, ignoring fluctuations in the $z$ direction, and working in the Thomas-Fermi approximation.
+This amounts to neglecting the Madelung quantum pressure term $\frac{1}{2m}\left(\nabla\sqrt{\rho}\right)^2$, which is justified when

-where $g=m\,\bar{g}/h$.
+Here we have introduced a dimensionless coupling $g$ for convenience.
+As long as the condition~\eqref{eq_rho_condition} holds, the equation of motion for the density field gives $\frac{g}{2 m}\rho\approx X$, and plugging back it into the action, we obtain the equation of state:

+This simple derivation shows that the effective theory holds when we coarse grain over distances much larger than the healing length $\xi^{-2}=mX$, which thus provides the cutoff to \eqref{Eofstate}.

 In the following, we will often use the equation of state~\eqref{EoS_GP} as a benchmark for our results.
+Note that the equation of state~\eqref{EoS_GP}, and, more generally, the equation of state $P(X)\propto X^{1+d/2}$ in $d$-dimensional space, describes a system invariant under the non-relativistic conformal group \cite{Nishida:2007pj}; e.g., for $d=3$, this setup describes the finite density (zero temperature) phase of fermions at unitarity~\cite{2006PhRvA..74e3604W, Nishida:2010tm}.
+Conformal superfluids recently received much attention in the context of the large charge expansion, in both relativistic~\cite{Hellerman:2015nra, Monin:2016jmo, Cuomo:2022kio} and nonrelativistic~\cite{Kravec:2018qnu, Kravec:2019djc, Hellerman:2021qzz} contexts.